Savannah Guthrie Admits Mid-Interview With Team Depp That Her Hubby ‘Consulted’ for Them

 The jury also awarded Heard $2 million in compensatory damages after finding she was defamed by Depp’s ex-attorney, Adam Waldman, when he described her abuse claims as a “hoax.”

-After that interview, Guthrie interestingly came under attack from Depp's fans over the interview, which they felt was far too sympathetic to Heard.
+Guthrie came under attack from Depp’s fans over the interview, which they felt was too sympathetic to Heard.
+She also anchored NBC’s special coverage of the June 1 verdict, where she also did not appear to disclose her husband’s connection.

 On Wednesday, Chew and Vasquez said they believed Depp came out victorious because he “owned his issues” during his two stints on the witness stand.
 Heard, on the other hand, did not take accountability for her actions during the celebrity couple’s short-lived marriage, they said.